Vietnam.vn - Nền tảng quảng bá Việt Nam

 There are many ways to incorporate soy into our daily diet.
 Tofu and soy milk are the most popular soy-based foods.
 We can also reap the nutritional benefits of soy by eating soy cakes or taking supplements.

 If men are still wary of soy, there are other ways to protect the prostate and prevent cancer.
-Omega-3 fatty acids have been shown to improve immunity, reduce inflammation, and prevent prostate cancer.
+Omega-3 fatty acids have been shown to boost immunity, reduce inflammation, and help prevent prostate cancer.
 Foods rich in omega-3 fatty acids include salmon, tuna, and sardines.
 Regular exercise and maintaining a healthy weight can significantly reduce the risk of prostate cancer and many other cancers.

 Source link